matthew-5pl/Splatoon-3-Ryujinx-Tutorial/README.md

 Otherwise, create a network using `Network > Create Network` and store your credentials in a text file for sharing.

+## (Optional) Pro Controller Setup

+Plug your Nintendo Switch Pro Controller into a free USB port in your computer using a USB Type-C to USB Data cable.

+In Ryujinx, open `Options > Settings > Input > Player 1 > Configure`.

+As `Input Device`, select `Nintendo Switch Pro Controller`.
+As controller type, select `Pro Controller`.
+Finally, under `Profile`, leave it as `Default` and select `Load`.
+Finally press `Save`.

 ## LAN Play Setup

 Open Ryujinx again, and select `Options > Settings > Multiplayer > LAN Mode > Network Interface`.
 This will open a dropdown menu.
 Everytime you boot the game, make sure this is set to `Radmin VPN` and that `System > Enable Guest Internet Access` is off.